xcp-ng/xcp-ng-org/docs/vms/vms.md

    ```
    A restart of the VM will perform a reset of these files to their original settings too.

-6. Once the package is installed, you need to tell FreeNAS to start the `xe-daemon` process when starting:
+6. Once the package is installed, you need to tell zVault to start the `xe-daemon` process when starting:
    1. Go to _Tasks -> Init/Shutdown Script_
    2. Create a new task with the following settings:
       * Type: _Command_